 My favorite cookie, Cherry Winks, is from my Christmas collection, and even though it’s my favorite, I only make it once a year – maybe because I just associate it with Christmas.

 It’s not a cookie I grew up eating as I have no memory of my mother baking cookies.
-She was not a sweet baker except for her famous Lemon Pie; I am craving one now that it’s popped in my mind.
-Her expertise was just plain old fashioned Southern cooking.
-There is no better fried chicken and home-made biscuits than my mama’s anywhere!
+She was not a sweet baker except for her famous Lemon Pie; I am craving one now that it’s popped into my mind.
+Her expertise was just plain old-fashioned Southern cooking.
+There is no better…fried chicken and home-made biscuits than my mama’s anywhere!
 But back to cookies…

 When I married and moved to Connecticut, quite a change after growing up in Georgia, I discovered all about baking cookies from my mother-in-law.
 Every occasion she baked cookies and I soon acquired an overflowing box of recipes.

 Weddings and showers required everyone to bake and the women brought trays of their favorite cookies all tied with pretty ribbons.
 The cookie tables were always the favorite place to check out when you arrived… and where you lingered before leaving.
 The one piece of advice my mother-in-law gave me was, “don’t wait too long as all the good ones will disappear fast, and if you see pignoli cookies, grab them first.”
 She was right too as I watched the ladies leave with piled-high plates.

 Christmas Eve is the next best place for cookies besides weddings and showers, but often different type of cookies.
 Last December (2015) I participated in Advent Calendar of Christmas Memories… Day 14 was Christmas Cookies.
 Hope you check it out!